Encapsule-Annex/jsgraph/README.md

 **Parameters:**

-vertexId_ - (required) a unique string identifying the vertex to add to the graph. properties_ - (optional) reference to a property object to attach to the new vertex.
+- vertexId_ (required): a unique string identifying the vertex to add to the graph.
+- properties_ (optional): reference to a property object to attach to the new vertex.

 **Return:**